Lagrangian-filtering/Lagrangian-filtering/README.md

 # LAGRANGIAN FILTERING

-This is the implementation of the first __fully covariant filtering scheme__ for applications to relativistic turbulence.
+This is FULFILS, the implementation of the first __FUlly-covariant Lagrangian FIltering Scheme__ for applications to relativistic turbulence.
 It has been developed by Dr. Thomas Celora, Mr. Marcus J. Hatton and Dr. Ian Hawke.
-The codebase is meant to be used to investigate models of relativistic turbulent flows, and calibrate sugbgrid closure models in a fully-covariant fashion.
+The codebase is meant to be used to investigate models of relativistic turbulent flows, and calibrate sugbgrid closure models for large-eddy simulations in a fully-covariant fashion.
 As such, results obtained within this framework may be lifted into an arbitrary, curved spacetime.
 This makes it a useful tool for studying, for example, binary neutron star mergers via numerical relativity simulations.

 Related publications:
 * [Fibration framework](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.104.084090)
 * [Lagrangian filtering]()
 * [A higher-level strategy]()

+Alternative names/acronymes:
+1. LUCRE: Lagrangian fUlly CovaRiant filteRing schEme
+2. UTILISE: fUlly covarianT fILterIng SchemE
+3. ASOCIAL:	lAgrangian Scheme fOr CovarIAnt fiLtering

 # GETTING STARTED
 ## HOW TO INSTALL IT